VUEngine/vuengine.github.io/documentation/user-guide/decoupling.md

 }
 ```

-And any interested Entity can process the message and let it be forwarded to other Entitys, but returning false, or they can stop the propagation by returning true -or acknowledging the processing of the message-:
+And any interested `Entity` can process the message and let it be forwarded to other instance of `Entity`, but returning false, or they can stop the propagation by returning true -or acknowledging the processing of the message-:

 ```cpp
 bool PongBall::handlePropagatedMessage(int32 message)